SEMO-GABD/SEMO-GABD.github.io/notes/notes01.md

 ## Philosophy (move to separate / different place?

 I expect that you will be curious.
-The notes and assignments will have links to various sources of additional information. *Follow the links!* Read.
+The notes and assignments will have links to sources of additional information. *Follow the links!* Read.
 Learn.
 Remember.

 **Text files:** Why use text files?